Gecko keepers often worry about whether their Crested Gecko is the right size.

 Some Crested Geckos grow very slowly.

-Most of the time this is due to the fact they have a slower-than average growth rate.
+Most of the time, this is because they have a slower-than average growth rate.
 Sometimes they grow slowly and then “take off” all of a sudden.

 When I was breeding geckos, I occasionally had hatchlings that could not get the hang of eating and needed not only to be hand fed, but to be encouraged to eat the feeders I was feeding by hand.
 At the age of 3-4 months, these geckos still weighed only 7 grams (they hatched weighing 3-4 grams, so this is a poor weight gain for their age).